 An Effectiveness Metric for Ordinal Classification: Formal Properties and Experimental Results.
 (E. Amigó, J. Gonzalo, S. Mizzaro and J. Carrillo-de-Albornoz, ACL 2020) We propose a new metric for Ordinal Classification, Closeness Evaluation Measure (CEM), that is rooted on Measurement Theory and Information Theory.
 The results indicate that the proposed metric captures quality aspects from different traditional tasks simultaneously.

 An Axiomatic Analysis of Diversity Evaluation Metrics: Introducing the Rank-Biased Utility Metric (E. Amigó and D. Spina and J. Carrillo-de-Albornoz, SIGIR 2018).
-We define a constraint-based axiomatic framework to study the suitability of existing diversity evaluation metrics.
+We define a constraint-based axiomatic framework to study the suitability of existing ranking with diversity metrics.
 The analysis informed the definition of Rank-Biased Utility (RBU).
 Our experiments show that the proposed metric captures quality criteria reflected by different metrics, being suitable in the absence of knowledge about particular features of the scenario under study.

 An Evaluation Framework for Aggregated Temporal Information Extraction (Enrique Amigó, Javier Artiles and Heng Ji SIGIR 2011) This paper focusses on the representation and evaluation of temporal information about a certain event or entity.
 Given that the resulting temporal information can be vague, it is necessary that an evaluation framework captures and compares the temporal uncertainty of system outputs and human assessed gold-standard data.
 In this paper, we define a temporal representation, formal constraints and an evaluation metric.
 The task setting and the evaluation measure presented here have been introduced in the TAC 2011 Knowledge Base Population evaluation for the Temporal Slot Filling task.